cibere/chattotwitch-docs/docs/index.md

 When you run the `/settings` command, you get the ability to configure (whatever you can really) but the most is either your crosschat settings or server notifications.
 I will talk about the crosschat settings here.
 You can see [the notification section for info about that](#notifications)

-- **Switching between embeds/webhooks:**
+- **Edit Display Settings:**
-  When you send a message on twitch, the bot checks your configuration to see if it should send the message to discord through a webhook, or a normal message with an embed.
-This setting lets you change which the bot does.
-It's a simple toggle
+  When sending a message to discord, your display setting will determine how its done.
+Read more about this [here](#display-settings)

 - **Allow Guests To Chat:**
   Allowing them to talk disables [Guest-Only mode](#guest-only-mode), while not letting them talk enables [Guest-Only mode](#guest-only-mode).